PAIR-code/lit/documentation/frontend_development.md

 add your own by defining one or more `LitCanonicalLayout` objects and passing them to the server.
 For an example, see `CUSTOM_LAYOUTS` in [`lm_demo.py`](../lit_nlp/examples/lm_demo.py).

-To use a specific layout for a given LIT instance, pass the key (e.g., "simple" or "default" or the name of a user-specified layout defined in Python) as a server flag when initializing LIT (`--default_layout=<layout>`).
-The layout can be set on-the-fly a URL param (the url param overrides the server flag).

 The actual layout of components in [`<lit-modules>`](../lit_nlp/client/core/modules.ts)